 - Discoid lupus erythematosus (DLE) develops in up to 25% of patients with SLE, but may also occur in the absence of any other clinical feature of SLE.3 Patients with only DLE have a 5% to 10% risk of eventually developing SLE, which tends to follow a mild course.4 DLE lesions usually slowly expand with active inflammation at the periphery, and then to heal, leaving depressed central scars, atrophy, telangiectasias, and hypopigmentation.5 The female-to-male ratio of DLE is 2:1.

 - One proposed mechanism for the etiology of SLE involves the development of autoantibodies that result from a defect in apoptosis.
-It has been determined ...
+It has been determined that the specific defect ...